NenadPantelic/kafka-for-developers-using-spring-boot/kafka.md

     - `ConcurrentMessageListenerContainer`
         - represents multiple `KafkaMessageListenerContainer`
 - `@KafkaListener` annotation (uses `ConcurrentMessageListenerContainer` behind the scene)
     - the easiest way to build KafkaConsumer

 - Rebalance
     - changing the partition ownership from one consumer to another
     - there is a component called group coordinator which when the new consumer instance with the same group.id is brought up, will rebalance the ownership of the partitions, so it evenly distribute them between the consumer instances
     - and vice-versa, if a consumer is brought down, assignor will again rebalance the partitions

 - Offsets
     - when the consumer polls and reads the records from Kafka, at the end it commits the offset to `__consumer_offsets` topic
     - there are various committing offsets strategies; take into account that `poll()` actually reads multiple records at once

+### Recovery types

+1. Reprocess the failed record again
+    - if service the consumer interacts with is temporarily down
+2. Discard the message and move on
+    - invalid message: parsing error, invalid event

+Strategies - reprocess the message again:
+Option 1: publish the failed message to a retry topic (e.g. if the message could not be stored in topic books, then its retry topic could be topic.RETRY)
+Option 2: save the failed message in a DB and retry with scheduler

+Strategies - discard the message:
+Option 1: publish the failed record in to DeadLetter topic for tracking purposes Option 2: save the failed message into a DB for tracking purposes